 Set in 250 acres of picturesque park and woodland with magnificent views across the Douglas Valley to the Welsh Hills, Haigh Country Park and Haigh Hall are wonderful places to visit.

 The grand Georgian building is surrounded by miles of woodland trails, small lakes and streams, and features all kinds of wildlife.
-Add Children’s rides, an art and craft gallery and a year round programme of events and you get a memorable family day out.
+Add children’s play areas, an art and craft gallery and a year round programme of events and you get a memorable family day out.

 On the banks of the Leeds-Liverpool Canal lies the iconic Wigan Pier.
 Set in an eight and a half-acre site beside the canal, Wigan Pier remains one of the town’s best-known locations.

-Experience the deafening noise of the cotton spinning machines within the Machinery Hall which acts as a reminder of the difficult conditions endured by the employees of Trencherfield Mill.
+Experience the deafening noise of the cotton spinning machines within the Machinery Hall, which act as a reminder of the difficult conditions endured by the employees of Trencherfield Mill.
 In stark contrast to the noise of the Machinery Hall is the eloquent working of the Trencherfield Mill Engine - the world’s largest original working steam engine.

 Museum of Wigan Life